christopher192/mcdonald-kl-discovery-project/README.md

 # McDonald’s Kuala Lumpur Discovery Project

 ## <ins>Introduction</ins>
-This project is an extended version of the Subway Discovery Project, developed as part of an interview technical assessment for `MindHive` Asia.
-It aims to visualize McDonald’s outlets in Kuala Lumpur.
+This project is an extended version of the Subway Discovery Project, it aims to visualize McDonald’s outlets in Kuala Lumpur.
 Through web scraping, geocoding retrieval, API development, and front-end development, this project provides an interactive map interface for exploring McDonald’s locations across Kuala Lumpur.
 An LLM (Large Language Model) is implemented to assist users in answering specific questions, such as:
 - Which outlets in KL operate 24 hours?
 - Which outlet allows birthday parties?